 - Buy a quality filter because, without a filter, you have no control over the waste.
-Therefore, a quality aquarium filter is a must-have if you want to avoid water change very frequently.
+Therefore, a quality aquarium filter is a must-have if you want to avoid water changes very frequently.

-- Plants take nitrates as the nutrients; therefore, adding live plants those are good at reducing nitrate will help to some extent to keep the nitrate levels low.
+- Plants take nitrates as nutrients; therefore, adding live plants that are good at reducing nitrate will help to some extent to keep the nitrate levels low.
 But please don’t get me wrong, live plants will not cancel out the requirement of water change.
-It can only be a great addition to reduce the change frequency.
+It can only be a great addition to reducing the change frequency.